-The mission of the New Generation Pedagogical Research Center is to contribute to the improvement of the Cambodian school system.
-It aims at creating a growth mindset among teacher through mentoring, i.e. through small but constant efforts based on observation, when a mentor visits his protégé in a non-threatening way, listens to his problems and provides him with appropriate feedback.
+The mission of the New Generation Pedagogical Research Center (NGPRC) is to contribute to the improvement of the Cambodian school system.
+It aims at creating a growth mindset among teacher through mentoring, i.e., through small but constant efforts based on observation, when a mentor visits his protégé in a non-threatening way, listens to his problems and provides him with appropriate feedback.

 Instructors of NGPRC are committed to applying these principles in their own teaching and to demonstrating the growth mindset they are expecting from their trainees.
-To this effect, they conduct a yearly revision of their syllabus, based on various evidences, including field research and surveys conducted among the alumni of the Center.
+To this effect, they conduct a yearly revision of their syllabus.